LaunchCode-Education-Archived/cs50x-live/calendar/postseason/web-track/materials/studios/flicklist-3/README.md

 # Studio: FlickList 3

+Today you will add a little bit more functionality to the project, but the main improvements will be aesthetic.
+You will Bootstrapify the page, using the Bootstrap library to apply a bunch of nice styles, as well as a responsive Bootstrap Grid layout.

 ### Demo

 Here is a demo of what you are trying to accomplish: <a href="" target="_blank">FlickList 3 Demo</a>.
 Play around with the demo for a minute and get familiar with its features.
 Also, keep the demo open in a separate window, so you can refer to it while working on the assignment.